 A milk and honey bath is the definition of decadence.
 Luxuriance.
 Extravagance.

-What is a milk and honey bath?
-To make this bath, simply combine milk and honey with dried herbs, dried flowers and your favorite scent.
-Milk contains alpha-hydroxy acid (AHA) which is a known skin exfoliant and used in many beauty products.
-Honey has anti-aging properties and is a natural emollient and humectant.
+To make a milk and honey bath, simply combine milk and honey with dried herbs, dried flowers and your favorite scent.
+Milk contains a known skin exfoliant.
+Honey is a natural emollient.
 Your skin will feel smooth, soft and rejuvenated after a 20-minute soak.

 Read on to learn how to put a modern twist on this old, treasured favorite.
 But first the basic recipe:

 Basic Milk and Honey Bath Recipe

 You most likely have everything you’ll need for a simple milk and honey bath on hand already.
 Combine the following for a basic recipe:

 - 15 to 20 Drops of Essential Oil

 1. Warm the honey in the microwave 15 seconds.
 You do not want to get it hot or you will destroy the healing properties of the honey.
 You just want to warm it slightly so it dissolves easier into your mixture.